 Equity release is very popular because your heirs or family won’t inherit the debt when you die.
 You won’t have to worry about putting a burden on them when you’re gone.

-Better yet, even if your home value depreciates to cater to mortgage expenses, the remaining loan will be cancelled.
+Better yet, even if your home value depreciates to cater to mortgage expenses, the remaining loan will be canceled.
 For the most part, there’s always going to be a guarantee for negative equity.

 What does this mean for you?